-In order to eliminate finger occlusion during touch interaction, researchers proposed back-of-device interaction [13, 17, 34, 4] which leverages the backside of a mobile device as an input surface.
+In order to eliminate finger occlusion during touch interaction, researchers proposed back-of-device interaction [14, 18, 35, 2] which leverages the backside of a mobile device as an input surface.

-Several implementations and prototypes where proposed which either used physical buttons on the backside [13, 17] or used the backside as a touch surface [30, 34].
-Wigdor et al. enhanced the concept by introducing "pseudo-transparency" which allowed the users to see a representation of their hand and fingers allowing the users to precisely interact with the content independent of finger sizes [36].
-Furthermore, Baudisch et al. showed that the concept of back-of-device interaction works independent of device sizes [4].
-Wigdor et al., applied the concept further to stationary devices such as a tabletop [37].
+Several implementations and prototypes where proposed which either used physical buttons on the backside [14, 18] or used the backside as a touch surface [31, 35].
+Wigdor et al. enhanced the concept by introducing "pseudo-transparency" which allowed the users to see a representation of their hand and fingers allowing the users to precisely interact with the content independent of finger sizes [37].
+Furthermore, Baudisch et al. showed that the concept of back-of-device interaction works independent of device sizes [2].
+Wigdor et al., applied the concept further to stationary devices such as a tabletop [38].
 Without seeing their hands and using only the sense of proprioception, participants interacted with a tabletop display by selecting targets under the table.
-The concept of backof-device interaction was further applied in different fields such as authentication [9], where shoulder surfing resistant authentication to smartphones was achieved by using the back of the smartphone.